rebelsky/csc207b/_labs/eclipse.md

 summary: |
   In this laboratory, you will start using Eclipse.
 In particular, you will create your first project in Eclipse.
+todo:
+  - Add instructions for creating a launcher.
+(It appears that things have changed once again.)
 ---

 Preparation